 9—> Your frequent flier account has a secret section where gate agents and phone representatives leave remarks

 Yes, remarks about your personality and how you treated them.
 So be nice – you’ll never make it to the platinum elite as a sourpuss.

 10—> Even if you’re in first class, your pilot probably isn’t eating the same meal as you

-Not because he doesn’t love beef stroganoff at 35,000 feet above ground – but because most airlines don’t want to risk an entire plane full of passengers and their pilot getting food poisoning.
+Not because he doesn’t love beef stroganoff at 35,000 feet above the ground – but because most airlines don’t want to risk an entire plane full of passengers and their pilot getting food poisoning.

 11—> You should always choose online check-in if it’s available to you